turnerlabs/tcoe-interviews/devops-exercise-2/README.md

 ## How the project is organized?

-This project is organized in two folders.
+This project is organized into two folders.
 The first one, store a python code that will be used for lambda fucntion.
-The second one, is related of Terraform scripts.
+The second one is related to Terraform scripts.

 ## Terraform

-env folder is divided in three subfolders and the main ideia behind it is to prepera this terraform scripts for multiple environments.
+env folder is divided into three subfolders and the main idea behind it is to prepare these terraform scripts for multiple environments.
 Inside each subfolder has a 'variables.tf'file that stores all the variables to be used in the script execution.
-An example of variable could be seen below:
+An example of a variable could be seen below:

 ```tfvars
 bucket_name = "iac-state-demo"
 ```

 > Note: In this example 'bucket_name' represent the S3 Bucket name.
-It's name should be unique because S3 is a Global resource.
+Its name should be unique because S3 is a Global resource.

-'outputs.tf' define all the ouputs that will be show in the console after the terraform execution.
+'outputs.tf' define all the outputs that will be shown in the console after the terraform execution.

 >Note: terraform aplly